maplight/votersedge-static-pages/en/ca/smartvoter.ca.md

 <strong>Looking for a current election?</strong><br /><br />

 <i class="fa fa-chevron-circle-right"></i>
-If you are looking for a current election, click through to <strong>Voter’s Edge California.</strong> to find your ballot and look up elections by county and zipcode.
+If you are looking for a current election, click through to <strong>Voter’s Edge California.</strong> to find your ballot and look up elections by county and zip code.
 </a>
 </p>